lasso-net/lassonet/README.md

 #### Using the cross-validation interface

-The cross-validation interface computes validation scores on multiple folds before running a final path on the whole training dataset with the best regularization parameter.
+We integrated support for cross-validation (5-fold by default) in the estimators whose name ends with `CV`.
+For each fold, a path is trained.
+The best regularization value is then chosen to maximize the average score over all folds.
+The model is then retrained on the whole training dataset to reach that regularization.

 ```python
 model = LassoNetRegressorCV()